The story of our work on the African Continental Free Trade Area (AfCFTA) so far.

 The researchers contributed insights at workshops and forums, including discussions on informal economy actors and the AfCFTA and lessons from AGOA for union campaigns on the AfCFTA.

-VIEW: Trade union research papers and publications.
+VIEW: Trade union research papers and publications on the AfCFTA.

 Union AfCFTA researchers present to the Trade union regional capacity building and engagement academy on Informal Economy Actors in Trade – The case of women and youth in the AfCFTA, November 2023, Kenya.